Young Lawyers Resilience Training

 Pillar 2: Workplace resilience

-For new grads, there’s more at play than just the pressure and pace of a corporate law firm – they’re also learning how to operate in a professional environment, often for the first time.
+For new grads, there’s more at play than just the pressure and pace of a commercial law firm – they’re also learning how to operate in a professional environment, often for the first time.

 • Making mistakes (and learning from them)